vbookshelf/How-to-Double-Click-to-Run-a-Desktop-Flask-App/README.md

 This process uses the UV python package manager and not pip.
 Start by installing uv.

-Here you will find the instructions to install uv on Mac and Windows: https://docs.astral.sh/uv/getting-started/installation
+Here you will find the instructions to install uv on Mac and Windows:<br>
+https://docs.astral.sh/uv/getting-started/installation

 ```